Using the Calculator

 - Do you offer consultancy services?

 We offer consultancy and training services to farmers and growers, organisations, and food chain businesses.
-This can include interpreting results, verifying data, creating a carbon reduction strategy, or doing soil analysis on your farm.
-Please see our Services page for more details https://farmcarbontoolkit.org.uk/services
+This can include interpreting results, verifying data, creating a Carbon Action Plan, or doing soil analysis on your farm.
+Please see here for more information.

 - Receiving advice from us - for farmers and consultants

-There is advice on how to use the Calculator throughout this website (https://farmcarbontoolkit.org.uk/resources/downloads/carbon-calculator plus the video here).
-If after looking through these resources you still can’t find the answers you’re looking for do contact us for advice.
+There is advice on how to use the Calculator throughout this website (plus a video here).
+If you are unable to find the answers you’re looking for, please contact us and we'll do our best to support you.

-To assess the meaning of your carbon report and plan a low carbon journey forward we have lots of resources on the FCT website.
-If you’re a farmer or grower and have specific questions then we will do our best to answer them for you – please contact us.
+To understand the meaning of your carbon report and plan your low carbon journey, please browse our Toolkit and the various case studies on our website.
+If you’re a farmer with specific questions then we will do our best to answer them for you – please contact us.
+For anything more detailed, we offer consultancy services for farmers, advisors and companies.